- Home

 SMP/ROTC Benefits

-• State Tuition Assistance Program (STAP) up to $6,000 per year
+- Michigan National Guard State Tuition Assistance Program (MINGSTAP) up to $14,400 per year

 Reserve Officer Training Corps